port-labs/port-docs/docs/create-self-service-experiences/setup-backend/azure-pipeline/examples/scaffold-repositories-using-cookiecutter.md

 3. Create Port action using the following JSON definition:

 :::note
-Make sure to replace the placeholder for AZURE_DEVOPS_ORANZATION_NAME to where your `python_scaffolder` resides in.
+Make sure to replace the placeholder for AZURE_DEVOPS_ORGANIZATION_NAME to where your `python_scaffolder` resides in.
 Also validate that `invocationMethod.webhook` equals `port_trigger`.
 :::